Difference Between CRC and Checksum

 Checksums operate by providing information about the transmission to the person on the receiving end, ensuring that the entire range of data is transmitted.

-The checksum value is generally a lengthy string of letters and numbers that acts as a kind of fingerprint for a file or group of files, indicating the number of bits present in the file or set of files.
+The checksum value is a lengthy string of letters and numbers that acts as a kind of fingerprint for a file or group of files, indicating the number of bits present in the file or set of files.

 Suppose the end user’s checksum value differs slightly from the file’s original.
 In that case, it can notify all parties involved in the transmission that a third party has damaged or tampered with the file.